MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsenigma.md

     print(f"Decoded flag: {final}")
 ```

-The LLM got it slightly wrong so I had to fix it at the end and added the `final` section in main myself.
+The LLM got it slightly wrong, so I had to fix it at the end and added the `final` section in main myself.

 ```bash
 $ python3 solve.py